UMass-Boston-Technovation/Youth-Program-Participant-Application-Form/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support
 For support or questions, please contact the UMass Boston Technology Innovation team.

+This project aims to streamline the registration process for UMass Boston Recreational Programs.